UmutCanT/Endless-Picker/README.md

 # Endless-Picker
-3D Android Game
-I try to implement mini level editor with fully auto system.
-I use scriptable objects for it.
+Clone of 3D Picker within a week.
+I try to implemented fully automated mini level editor(I use scriptable objects for it).
 Still needs couple of fixes and spawn area implementation.